Florida State Guard: Modern Florida State Guard

 Florida State Guard members preparing for Hurricane Idalia in August 2023.

 On December 2, 2021, Governor Ron DeSantis announced, in his $100 million budget for the Florida National Guard, that $3.5 million would be invested into reactivating the FSG.
 It would allow for training and equipment of up to 200 members.
 In March 2022, Florida lawmakers proposed a budget which included $10 million for reactivating the Florida State Guard.
 The funding would allow for an enlistment of 400 enlisted troops and six full-time civilian employees.
 The newly reactivated organization began soliciting applications from prospective employees in May 2022.
 On July 1, 2023, the Florida legislature increased the size of the FSG to 1500 members.

 On June 14, 2022, Governor Ron DeSantis announced the reestablishment of the Florida State Guard as an emergency-focused civilian volunteer force and appointed retired Marine Corps.
 Lieutenant Colonel Chris Graham as director.
 On June 30, 2023, 120 New FSG Guardsmen were graduated from the Basic Operational Orientation Training Camp (BOOT Camp) at Camp Blanding, marking the Inaugural class of 2023 of the Florida State Guard, the first in 75 years.

 In September 2023, the Florida State Guard was deployed in response to Hurricane Idalia and provided assistance by delivering aid at resource pods across North Florida — its first deployment since its deactivation following World War II.

 On December 18, 2023, Flagler County approved the construction of a $10 million site designed for the training of the Florida State Guard and other governmental services known as "The Florida State Guard Regional Training Facility".

 On February 1, 2024, Governor Ron DeSantis announced the deployment of the Florida State Guard to the southern border of Texas with Mexico to support Texan officials in handling illegal immigration.
-In late February Director Mark Theime confirmed that 5 members of the Florida State Guard were deployed to Texas and that the deployment of up to a platoon of 30 members was being considered.
+In late February Director Mark Thieme confirmed that 5 members of the Florida State Guard were deployed to Texas and that the deployment of up to a platoon of 30 members was being considered.